Pujakadayat/compiler/README.md

 ## Overview

-Our Python compiler currently meets the standards expected of the first deliverable.
+Our Python compiler currently meets the standards expected of the second deliverable.

 Our scanner reads in a file as a string of characters and produces a list of labeled tokens.
 These tokens become acquired by the parser and produce an abstract representation.

+We then generate our parse tree, utilizing the list of labeled tokens -- and a recursive function, flattenTree which is our implementation of a DFS tree traversal algorithm.
+This allows us to develop our parse tree structure of parent/children nodes given a collapsable grammar rule.

+Once the parse tree has been created:

+We are able to employ its structure and data into creating the symbol table.
+Again, we focused on the DFS tree traversal algorithm by visiting each parent node and traversing to each of its children.
+With this recursive method, we are able to visualize our scope within the tree, and confidently update the tree after each visit to every node.

+Furthermore, we extend this structure to design our Intermediate Representation and exploit the visitChildren function to return our IR as a list of strings.
+Reading in an IR instead of a source file, as well as writing out the IR to a file with a specified name have also been developed.

-As a group, we have met numerous times to discuss our design, implementation and overall expectations of our compiler.
+As a group, we have met numerous times to discuss our design, implementation and overall expectations of our compiler, which has lead to overcoming numerous amounts of errors and feats against our design endeavors.

 As mentioned during the code review in class, our Python code is a bit extensive, however this contributes to the readability and allows our software to be more dynamic.